hrishiharsh25/TPO-Assistant/README.md

 # Placement Management System
-## A Smart Way to Manage the Proogress of Students
+## A Smart Way to Manage the Progress of Students

 # Used Technologies